redhat-developer/eclipseide-jdtls/README.md

         $ mvn -DskipTests verify

 2. Import `org.eclipse.jdt.ls.client` and `org.eclipse.jdt.ls.client.target` into your workspace
-3. Under Window -> Preferences, Plugin-in Development -> Target Platform, enable `jdt-ls-client` as the target platform.
+3. Under Window -> Preferences, Plugin-in Development -> Target Platform, enable `jdt-ls-client` as the target platform
-4. Launch a child Eclipse run configuration with that includes `org.eclipse.jdt.ls.client` and ensure the property/environment variable `jdt.ls.home` must is set to the location of the JDT LS project folder
+4. Launch a child Eclipse run configuration that includes `org.eclipse.jdt.ls.client` and ensure the property/environment variable `jdt.ls.home` is set to the location of the JDT LS project folder